jiasilu/Concatenation-Search-Algorithm/README.md

 # ConcatenateWordsWithTrie

-TODO: Write a gem description
+Programming Problem - Find Longest Word Made of Other Words

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'concatenate_words_with_trie'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install concatenate_words_with_trie